otrego/community/README.md

 ## Developers Guide

-If you're interesting in contributing to Otrego as a developer, check out our [Contributing Guide!](CONTRIBUTING.md).
+If you are interesting in contributing to Otrego as a developer, check out our [Contributing Guide!](CONTRIBUTING.md).

 In particular, we have detailed guides in our